mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 Whatever it was, they did not hear the message that the social world would deliver — with tremendous success — to their corporeal peers.
 All they knew was that there was a mold, they did not belong in it and so they withdrew.
 And like millions of others they found solace on the Internet.
 I was there, too.

-In the first grad I had a harrowing realization: the previous years' institutional sentence was not a one-off occurrence.
+In the first grade I had a harrowing realization: the previous years' institutional sentence was not a one-off occurrence.
 It was, in fact, a pattern that would continue for the foreseeable future.

-Upon delivery to my classroom and a farewell from my mother, I refused to let go. *"I'll be quiet.
-I'll be good!""*, I bargained through tears while clinging to her legs.
+On that first day after my mother kissed me farewell, I clung to my mother her legs and refused to let go. *"I'll be quiet!
+I'll be good!""*, I bargained through tears.

 It was evident to the classroom’s matriarch that I had no inclination towards learning, sitting still and behaving like the rest of the faces who were pleasant and neat in their straight and well organized desk rows.
 She had a way of dealing with these things, a magical bullet that would evolve even the most spirited and wily little creature into a calm and phonetically excellent warm body of learning.